Augmentation varieties and disk potentials III

 and

 so that

-The existence of such a formal solution follows from a formal version of the implicit function theorem, which is to say an order-by-order analysis: The leading order term vanishes by assumption.
+The existence of such a formal solution follows from a formal version of the implicit function theorem, that is, an order-by-order analysis: The leading order term vanishes by assumption.
 Consider the linearization

 given by multiplication by the number $D_{y_k} W_\Lambda(\kappa) \in \C^\times$ of \eqref{sothat}.
 This map is an isomorphism, as the solution $(0,\ldots, 0,\kappa)$ is transversally cut out. \footnote{Here we use the fact that $CE(\Lambda)$ is defined over $G(\Lambda)$ rather than the completion $\hat{G}(\Lambda)$; if we used $\hat{G}(\Lambda)$ then we would have to justify that $\varphi$ is well-defined on the completion which is unclear to us. } Given a solution $\ss_{d}$ of \eqref{sothat} to order $d$ define